Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Data and methods

 \subsection{``Pure" and ``noisy" eye-gaze trajectories}

 Eye movements were recorded at Oslo Metropolitan University in 2023–2024 under a Virtual-Eye project data-sharing agreement \cite{rujeena2025-eye-gaze-dynamics-datasets}.
-More than 200 adults participated in the broader study; for the present report, we analyzed a matched within-subject subset of 15 participants who completed both tasks with high-quality data.
-Recordings used the EyeLink Portable Duo (SR Research, Canada) at 1000~Hz in head-stabilized mode, with a 9-point calibration and validation yielded accuracy $\leq 0.5^{\circ}$ \citep{srresearch2024eyelink}.
-Stimuli were presented on an ASUS ROG Swift PG259QNR display (1920$\times$1080, 360~Hz, 1~ms) at a viewing distance of 60~cm with a chin rest.
+More than 250 adults participated in the broader study; for the present report, we analyzed a matched within-subject subset of 15 participants who completed both tasks with high-quality data.
+The broader dataset, which includes the present tasks used in this study together with several additional experimental paradigms, has been published online as a data descriptor in \textit{Scientific Data} \citep{rujeena2025-eye-gaze-dynamics-datasets}.

+Recordings used the EyeLink Portable Duo (SR Research, Canada) at 1000~Hz in head-stabilized mode with a 9-point calibration \citep{srresearch2024eyelink}, and validation yielded accuracy $\leq 0.5^{\circ}$.
+Stimuli were presented on an ASUS ROG Swift PG259QNR display (1920$\times$1080, 360~Hz, 1~ms) at a viewing distance of 100~cm with a chin rest.
 PsychoPy (v2022.2.4) controlled presentation and synchronization with Python (v3.9) logging.

 Two paradigms were used for the same 15 participants.
 In a \emph{free-viewing} condition (Random Pixel), participants viewed unstructured pixel fields (3 trials, 60~s each; $\sim$180{,}000 samples per participant, $\sim$2.7~M total in this subset).
 In a \emph{visual search} condition (Waldo), participants located targets in complex scenes from \emph{Where's Waldo?} (9 trials, 45~s each; $\sim$405{,}000 samples per participant, $\sim$6~M total in this subset) \citep{bookwaldo}.
 Each dataset comprised ten columns per sample at 1000~Hz: timestamp; left and right $x,y$ gaze in pixels; left and right pupil size; and event flags.
-See Tab.~\ref{tab:dataset-comparison}.
+Blinks and tracking loss are handled by removing samples with missing gaze coordinates (NaNs) before all feature computations.
+See Table~\ref{tab:dataset-comparison}.

 Binocular coordination was assessed via Pearson correlation and linear regression on left/right eye X/Y coordinates, with fixation/saccade agreement calculated as percentage overlap.
 In the Random Pixel dataset, binocular coordination was high: Pearson correlations between left and right eyes were (r=0.9948) for the (x)-coordinate and (r=0.9748) for the (y)-coordinate.
 Framewise agreement between the two eyes’ event labels was 98.30\% for fixations and 98.34\% for saccades.
 Across the full datasets, the overall event distribution was dominated by fixations (\(\sim 92\%)\).
 In the rest of this article, we use the left eye only for the X/Y coordinates.